Kasper Dolberg: Ajax

-OGC Nice
+Nice

 Dolberg signed for Nice in Ligue 1 on 29 August 2019 for a fee of 20.5 million euros.
 He finished his first season in France as the club's top scorer with 11 goals and was named the club's player of the season, as Nice finished in fifth place, securing a spot in the group stage for next season's UEFA Europa League.

 Dolberg started the 2020–21 season with a brace on 29 August 2020 against Strasbourg, securing his team a 2–0 away win.

+Loan to Sevilla

+Dolberg joined La Liga club Sevilla on loan on 1 September 2022, initially planned to last for a season.
+However, the loan was terminated prematurely on 2 January 2023, with Dolberg only making eight appearances for the Spanish club.

+Loan to TSG Hoffenheim

+On 2 January 2023, Dolberg was loaned to Bundesliga side Hoffenheim for the remainder of the 2022–23 season.

+Anderlecht

+On 7 July 2023, Belgian Pro League club Anderlecht announced the signing of Dolberg from Nice on a four-year contract, playing under fellow Dane Brian Riemer.
+Dolberg scored his first goal for Anderlecht on 6 August 2023, the winner in a 1–0 victory over Royal Antwerp, and Anderlecht finished third in his first season at the club.

+Dolberg was named Belgian Player of the Month for November 2024, thanks to scoring 12 goals in six domestic games, including two hat-tricks in three domestic games against Tubize-Braine in the Belgian Cup and Cercle Brugge in the league.

+On 23 April 2025, Dolberg scored four goals against Gent in a Pro League Champions' Playoffs match, totalling his tally to 18 goals in the domestic competition.

+Return to Ajax

+On 2 September 2025, Ajax announced the return of Dolberg to the club, signing a contract until 2029.

 International career

 In November 2016, Dolberg received his first call-up to the senior Denmark squad for matches against Kazakhstan and Czech Republic.
 On 11 November 2016, he made his senior international debut, coming on as a second-half substitute in a 4–1 victory for Denmark over Kazakhstan.
 On 10 June 2017, in a 1–3 away win against Kazakhstan in the qualifiers for the 2018 World Cup, he came on as a substitute for Yussuf Poulsen after 68 minutes and scored his first international goal in the 81st minute.

 In June 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.

 In May 2021, he was selected in the final 26-man squad for the postponed UEFA Euro 2020 tournament.
 Dolberg made his first start in the tournament, replacing the injured Yussuf Poulsen, in Denmark's round of 16 tie against Wales on 26 June and scored twice in a 4–0 win.
 He scored his third goal of the tournament in the quarter-finals against Czech Republic after a spectacular cross from Joakim Mæhle.